AislingHeanue/Misc-Projects/README.md

     $ python Game\ of\ Life.py /path/to/txt/file

 if you would like to run one of the preloaded patterns.
-There are many more patterns available on the [Conway's Game of Life Wiki](https://conwaylife.com/wiki/) (download files plaintext format for use here).
+There are many more patterns available on the [Conway's Game of Life Wiki](https://conwaylife.com/wiki/) (download files in plaintext format for use here).

 ## Sine Graph Generator
 A simple script for generating the graph of some pendulum animtations.
 Its output is the GIF contained in its folder.

 ## QR Code Generator
 This notebook can generate QR codes for any prompts you give it up to a certain size.
 The arguments for its main function (which can be edited in the last line of the last cell) are the input string, the size of the QR Code (starting from 1, bigger nunbers create a larger QR code and can encode more data), and the level of data redundancy/correction (0 is lowest, 3 is highest).
-This code is a bit of a mess and I might refactor it eventually.
+This code is a bit of a mess and I might refactor it later.